mtorp/absolute-node-api/README.md

 # absolutecoin-node-api

-absolutecoin-node-api is an Express middleware plugin that easily exposes a URL structure for interfacing with a absoluted wallet.
+Absolutecoin Node API is an Express middleware plugin that easily exposes a URL structure for interfacing with a absoluted wallet.

 NB: The middleware is experimental at present.
 Certain JSON-RPC methods are not supported yet and/or experimental.
 These are methods with more complex parameters that do not fit easily into a query string: